npetrangelo/Inheritance/README.md

 *Disclaimer: This is not production code, and errors are not handled gracefully.
 Do not use this in production.*

 OOP developers, like myself quite recently, may struggle to understand how to structure their code without inheritance in Rust.
-This repository provides a simple, bare bones example of one approach, identifying the three problems that inheritance traditionally solves, and solving them separately.
+This repository provides a simple, bare-bones example of one approach, identifying the three problems that inheritance traditionally solves, and solving them separately.

 ### Sharing a common interface
-OOP developers are familiar with interfaces so I will not dwell on this too much, but Rust achieves this functionality with its trait system.
+OOP developers are familiar with interfaces, so I will not dwell on this too much, but Rust achieves this functionality with its trait system.
 ```rust
 trait Shape {